Markov modeling of online inter-arrival times: Introduction

 \section{Introduction}

 One of the popular research topics on networked humanity is to understand how people interact and communicate \cite{blondel2015survey}.
 Scholars investigated the arising communication patterns, and in particular the series of events happening for a single user.
-The distribution of waiting times separating two consecutive events -- also denoted by the inter-event distribution -- is well known \bg{have a density fitting a power-law function} \cite{aledavood2015daily,clauset2009power,johansen2004probing}.
-A debate, however, persists on the nature of an underlying model that explains the observed distribution, and whether the model should incorporate an inter-event dependence.
-In this paper, we aim to target these questions by focusing on social media \coco{activities}.
+The distribution of waiting times separating two consecutive events -- also denoted by the inter-event distribution -- is often found to have a density fitting a power-law function \cite{aledavood2015daily,clauset2009power,johansen2004probing}.
+There are studies concerning other distributions, for instance about fitting the Weibull distribution for call patterns \cite{jiang2013calling}.
+Currently we stay with power-law densities as reference for the online activities being analyzed.
+Also a debate persists on the nature of an underlying model that explains the observed distribution, and whether the model should incorporate an inter-event dependence.
+In this paper, we aim to target these questions by focusing on social media activities.
 We investigate a Markovian process to model the memory effect observed in inter-event online activities.

-The importance of understanding communication patterns has already been recognized as a proxy \vfour{for inferring} information on the user, for example, on their social group \cite{blumenstock2010s} or gender \cite{aledavood2015daily,kovanen2013temporal}.
+The importance of understanding communication patterns has already been recognized as a proxy for inferring information on the user, for example, on their social group \cite{blumenstock2010s} or gender \cite{aledavood2015daily,kovanen2013temporal}.
 Similarly, analyzing airtime credit purchase patterns lead to derive social indicators that would otherwise be extremely costly to find using classical methods based on census \cite{decuyper2014estimating}.
 Communication patterns are not only important for inference and for extracting information.
 It has been shown that they have a very strong effect on the actual dynamics of the network.
 On one hand, they determine the way as information \cite{karsai2011small} or diseases \cite{rocha2013epidemics,salathe2010high} spread over the network.
 Moreover, the robustness of network connectivity has been found to be reinforced thanks to the waiting time distribution observed \cite{takaguchi2012importance}.